SRGSSR/pillarbox-android/pillarbox-ui/docs/README.md

 - `ScaleMode.Fit` : Fit player content to the parent container and keep aspect ratio.
 - `ScaleMode.Fill` : Fill player content to the parent container.
 - `ScaleMode.Crop` : Crop player content inside the parent container and keep aspect ratio.
 Content outside the parent container will be clipped.

+## Surface types

+PlayerSurface allows choosing between multiple surface types:

+ - `SurfaceType.Surface` : The player is linked to a `SurfaceView` the default option.
+   This option is the more optimized version and allows to play any content including DRM protected content.
+ - `SurfaceType.Texture`: The player is linked to a `TextureView`.
+   This surface maybe interesting when dealing with animation and surface type has issue.
+ - `SurfaceType.Spherical` : The player is linked to a `SphericalGLSurfaceView`.
+This surface type is suited when playing 360° video content.

+The two last surface types are not suited when playing DRM protected content.

 ### Listen to player states